CharlieHanson/marathon-nutrition-app/README.md

 ## Features

 - **Training Plan Input**: Set up your weekly workout schedule with exercise type, distance/duration, and intensity
+- **User Profile Info**: Include your height, weight, allergies, goals, dietary restrictions, etc.
-- **Food Preferences**: Mark foods you like and dislike to personalize recommendations
+- **Food Preferences**: Enter foods you like and dislike to personalize recommendations
 - **Meal Planning**: Generate AI-suggested meals for each day based on your training and preferences
-- **Editable Plans**: Modify any suggested meals to fit your needs
+- **Editable Plans**: Regenerate any meal with custom reasoning
+- **Grocery List**: Create an organized shopping list based on all your weekly meals
+- **Get Recipe**: Get a detailed recipe with ingredients and instructions for any meal
 - **Clean UI**: Modern, responsive design that works on desktop and mobile

 ## Tech Stack